With summer coming to an end in Lincoln, now is a good time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters must be replaced every several months, depending on the type you use.
+Furnace filters need to be exchanged every couple of months, depending on the kind you use.

 3. Clean the Inside